Zmerrill1/running-analyzer/README.md

 ---

 ## 🚀 Usage
 Once installed, you can use the CLI command `running-analyzer run` to start the program.
-Or use `running-analyzer -help` to list avaialable commands.
+Or use `running-analyzer -help` to list available commands.

 Note: Running `running-analyzer run` will start the interactive CLI mode.
 Use `exit` or `quit` to stop it.